fredoliveira/commonplace/README.md

 ### Installing Commonplace

 Installing Commonplace is actually really easy - all you need is ruby (which if you're on a fairly recent mac, you already have).
-If you know your way around Apache, see the instructions below about Configuring apache.
-If you don't, here's what you do:

 * Clone Commonplace to your local machine `git clone git://github.com/fredoliveira/commonplace.git`
 * Install bundler, if you haven't got it yet `gem install bundler`